 In Tel Aviv, Yom Kippur is the one day of the whole year that the public Tel-O-Fun bike-rental service does not operate.
 You can rent a cycle just before the holiday begins but you’ll have to keep the bike for 25 hours.

-A study published by physicians at Jerusalem’s Shaare Zedek Medical Center in 1983 confirmed scientifically what everybody already knew: the Yom Kippur fast can trigger labor in the advanced stages of pregnancy.
+Some years earlier, in 1983, a study published by physicians at Jerusalem’s Shaare Zedek Medical Center confirmed similar results, showing that Yom Kippur fast can trigger labor in the advanced stages of pregnancy.

 In 2021, Shaare Zedek – which has the busiest maternity wards in Israel — recorded 64 births on Yom Kippur and 89 births the next day, compared to a daily average of 50 to 60 at its two campuses.